 Any changes to input files will be automatically read in.
 Any changes to input datasets or transform options will be automatically propagated 'downstream'.

-To export your transformed dataset to a file or the clipboard, or to view it in a local editor, select the dataset item and click on the appropriate button in the Right pane.
+To export your transformed dataset to a file or the clipboard, view it in a local editor or see it with whitespace displayed, click on the appropriate button in the Right pane.